analogdevicesinc/ai8x-training/README.md

 The following steps are needed for new data formats and datasets:

 1. Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
 See `datasets/mnist.py` for an example.
 3. Add the new data loader to a new file in the `datasets`  directory (for example `datasets/mnist.py`).
 The file must include the `datasets` data structure that describes the dataset and points to the new loader. `datasets` can list multiple datasets in the same file.
+The `regression` key in the structure can be set to `True` to automatically select the `--regression` command line argument.
+3. The training/verification data is located (by default) in `data/DataSetName`, for example `data/CIFAR10`.
+The location can be overridden with the `--data target_directory` command line argument.
+The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.

 Train the new network/new dataset.
 See `go_mnist.sh` for a command line example.